 Skip to main content

-Upon invitation by the temple management of Soon Hock Keng Chinese Temple, taoist priests from Hian Eng Taoist Group were there to perform a 3-day rituals of thanksgiving.
+Upon invitation by the temple management of Soon Hock Keng Chinese Temple, Taoist priests from Hian Eng Taoist Group conducted a 3-day ritual of thanksgiving.

-The temple is operating a temporary place of worship located within the vicinity of Central Klang Valley.
-The main god of the temple is dedicated to Zhang Gong Shen Jun aka Fazhugong 张公法主.
+The temple is operating a temporary place of worship located within the Central Klang Valley vicinity.
+The main deity revered at the temple is Zhang Gong Shen Jun, also known as Fazhugong 法主公 in Chinese.

-During the three days ritual, many questions were raised from a taoist rite of Chi Shui Jin Tan aka Cleansing Water 敕水禁坛.
+During the three-day ritual, many questions arose regarding a Taoist rite known as Chi Shui Jin Tan, also known as Cleansing Water Ceremony (敕水禁壇).

 Comments